 And third, there is a serious discrepancy between the increasing indifference to the Palestinian cause among the Arab leadership and the strong commitment to that cause in Arab public opinion.
 Indeed, while in some key countries such as Morocco and the Gulf States the idea of normalizing relations with Israel is no longer taboo, the great majority of people in Arab states stands by the Palestinians.
 This will make any progress achieved without the participation and consent of the Palestinians hard to sell to the Arab public.

-While the Oslo process failed to resolve the Israeli-Palestinian conflict, it was able to articulate a vision shared by peace supporters for the last 25 years: the two-state solution.
+The Kosovo model While the Oslo process failed to resolve the Israeli-Palestinian conflict, it was able to articulate a vision shared by peace supporters for the last 25 years: the two-state solution.
 The Trump administration “Peace to Prosperity” framework proposes to rethink the order in which, and how exactly, this will vision can be realized—creating a state de facto before declaring its existence de jure.
 And while Oslo’s two-state solution is being strongly criticized and increasingly dismissed as obsolete, it is still the point of reference and the most strongly supported idea in the discussion.

 The Manama workshop’s focus on economic progress allows us to compare efforts to establish a Palestinian state with a successful previous attempt at achieving statehood - Kosovo, which is nowadays acknowledged by over half of the world's countries.